postgres-ai/database-lab-engine/README.md

 slow pull must not eat into the time `pg_upgrade` gets once the clone is already stopped.

-An upgrade request may name an image explicitly instead of letting the engine substitute the major in the current tag.
-Set `provision.upgradeImageAllowList` to restrict which repositories such a request may name; when it is empty, as it is by default, any repository the instance can reach is accepted.
+An upgrade request may name an image explicitly instead of letting the engine substitute the major in the current tag. `provision.upgradeImageAllowList` says which repositories such a request may name.
+When it is empty, as it is by default, only the repository of the clone image is accepted: the one `databaseContainer.dockerImage` points at, plus the repository of the clone's own image when the clone has already been upgraded to another one.
+That default accepts exactly the image the engine would derive itself.
+List repositories to allow other ones, or `"*"` to allow any repository the instance can reach.

 ```yaml
 provision:
   upgradeImageAllowList:
     - "postgresai/extended-postgres"
 ```

+Releases up to v4.2.0 accepted any repository when the list was empty.
+An instance that relied on that must now set the list to `["*"]`.

 **How it can end.** Almost every outcome leaves the clone running: